 This can be done using the menu screen on your television accessible by using your original TV remote.
 Once the switch is made, you will again have to go back and program in the active CATVision channels.
 See above.

-If you are still only receiving the lower channels, you may have an older TV set that is not cable-ready.
-If this is the case you will have to purchase a converter box capable of receiving all 78 channels.
+If you are still only receiving the lower channels, you may have an older TV set that is not HD cable-ready.
+If this is the case you will have to purchase a converter box capable of receiving all 150 analog and digital channels that are carried on the system.
+Most TVs produced before 2006 are not HD cable-ready.

-You can use a cable-ready VCR as a converter box and run the signal from your wall plate through the VCR to the TV.
+You can use an HD QAM set-top box as a converter box and run the signal from your wall plate through the set-top box to the TV.

 If you are still experiencing problems: